"Oh, life is a glorious

 And I am Marie of Roumania.”— Dorothy Parker[1]

-Many people find it absurd to think of a person as like a machine —so we often hear statements like this:
+Many people find it absurd to conceive of a person as being a kind of machine —so we often hear statements like this:

 Citizen: Of course machines can do useful things.
 We can make them add up huge columns of numbers or assemble cars in factories.
 But nothing made of mechanical stuff could ever have genuine feelings like love.